 Source: NCREIF.
 The 5 year rolling return represents returns of an index - it is not possible to invest in an index, and the index presented represents investments that have material differences from investments offered by Cadre, including differences related to vehicle structure, investment objectives and restrictions, risks, fluctuation of principal, safety guarantees or insurance, fees and expenses, liquidity and tax treatment.

 Of course, if we saw clear warning signs that pointed to an imminent downturn, we might be tempted to raise a red flag and suggest investors wait.
 Within the commercial real estate market, we identify three factors that have historically caused periods of underperformance:

 - Too much debt

 As a real estate manager, we’re not in the business of predicting the timing or severity of the next recession.
-But we do believe we are able to take a view on real estate supply and debt.
+But we do believe we are able to take a view on real estate debt and supply.
 In both cases, we see little cause for broad concern.

 Debt: Commercial mortgage debt has historically grown slightly faster than nominal GDP.
 Since the financial crisis, the US has seen a multi-year deleveraging, followed by a few years of credit growth roughly in line with the long-term average (see chart below).
 Anecdotally, lending standards, especially for new construction, remain significantly tighter than pre-crisis.

 Supply: We identify certain pockets of oversupply across the country (for example high-end residential in New York City), but do not see an acute risk of broad-based oversupply in the system.
-The chart below illustrates this relative dearth of new commercial building relative to GDP in recent years.
+The chart below illustrates this relative dearth of new commercial real estate construction in recent years.